Wondering how to make a webinar on demand (and pondering whether or not you should even do it)?

 The beauty of a webinar on demand is that you get to polish it up.
 You can edit out any awkward pauses, improve the lighting and audio quality (for example, you can turn the volume up if necessary), as well as add extra images and videos.

-And if there are any gaffs during the live webinar?
+Also, if there are any gaffs during the live webinar?
 You can get rid of them too.

-All of this can help to make your webinar more engaging and compelling.
+All of this can help make your webinar more engaging and compelling.
 You can also add transcripts, slides and highlight reels during the editing process.

 Pretty cool, huh?

 Even better, you don’t need any previous video editing experience (although it helps).
 All you need is LiveWebinar’s Recordings Editor.
+You have three main options for

 Consider Creating a Series of Mini Webinar Videos